 Keep in mind, however, this coverage is strictly limited to medical care.
-Such coverage is intend only intended to pay for medical bills, not “pain and suffering.”
-That is sort of coverage is exclusively the domain of liability insurance.
+Such coverage is only intended to pay for medical bills, not “pain and suffering.”
+That sort of coverage is exclusively the domain of liability insurance.

 You’re A Victim